 Our organization’s patient-centered focus extends beyond operating rooms and intensive care units.

 Our patient-first philosophy carries over into our billing and reimbursement practice where we will work with patients and third party payors to provide as painless of an experience as possible.
 To this end, we will never balance bill a patient for services that we have delivered.
 We will always work with patients and insurers while delivering the highest level of neurophysiology care to every patient, regardless of their ability to pay.

-Lastly, Head and Spine’s regional president is available to you, providing a direct feedback mechanism for your opinions, observations, and operational suggestions.
+Lastly, Head and Spine Institute’s regional president is available to you, providing a direct feedback mechanism for your opinions, observations, and operational suggestions.
 We encourage your feedback so that we can provide you the best monitoring coverage possible.

 To learn more about our neuromonitoring resources, please contact us at 972-786-6167 or complete our contact form.